alondraorn/DH-150-Assignments/README.md

 ![FF Interfaces](https://oyster.ignimgs.com/mediawiki/apis.ign.com/madden-nfl-20/8/88/Madden20-mut-06.jpg?width=1280)

 The NFL Fantasy Football App excels in its use of conventional language.
-Using words and abbreviations that members of the sports community are familiar with like "roster", "QB", "TD", etc., the app's diction connects it's systems well to the real world.
+Using words and abbreviations that members of the sports community are familiar with like "roster", "QB", "TD", etc., the app's diction connects its systems well to the real world.
 For example, if a user were to trade a player to another user's team, the app coding would engage in something the average user would not be familiar with.
 However, the app simply calls this a "trade", something that makes sense to the average football fan.

 phone image

-In sum, the NFL Fantasy Football App can do a better job of matching its system with the real world, but it's lack of intuitivity in certain interfaces does not noticeably hinder the user's experience.
+In sum, the NFL Fantasy Football App can do a better job of matching its system with the real world, but it's lack of intuitive design structure in certain interfaces does not noticeably hinder the user's experience.

 Severity Rating: 2